-One of my resolutions for 2020 is to do better when it comes to food waste.
-I don’t know about you however often if I purchase a bag of lemons or limes, I end up not using all of them before they turn.
-Today I wanted to show you how to freeze lemons and limes for use in cocktails, flavoring water, for cooking and for baking.
+I don't know about you however, often if I purchase a bag of lemons or limes, I end up not using all of them before they go bad.
+Can you freeze lemons?
+Can you freeze limes?
+Today I will show you how to freeze lemons and limes for use in cocktails, flavoring water, for cooking or for baking.

 - Many people store their lemons right on the counter or in a fruit bowl.
 That method typically allows your lemons and limes to last about a week before becoming soft and mushy.